Brian-Konr/wp1101/final/README.md

     python3 manage.py collectstatic --no-input --clear
     ```
+    (Use python instead if python3 is getting error)
     - Set up sqlite3 for local test to reduce opportunity of causing errors, we use postgresql in production
     - after this two command, a db.sqlite3 file will create at backend/, and the static files will store at s3